vadimtimakin/white2black-GAN/README.md

 `A-files - white ones, B-files - black ones.`

+This dataset is far from ideal.
+It is not possible to collect such a number of images manually, because the dataset was probably formed by parsing.
+It includes not only title images of products, but also images from customer reviews, because there is not a little garbage.
+However, I tried to reduce their impact on my network and in the end, I got good results.
+If the network sees an image where there is no t-shirt of the desired color at all, then most often it simply ignores it and returns almost the same.

 Weights
 -----------------------------------
 The weights were too large to directly add them to github, so I leave you links to download them.
 You will need to download them and, without changing the name, put them in the root of your Google drive, and the corresponding cell in the code will pass them to the necessary models.
 To implement Cycle GAN, you need 4 different models, so there will also be 4 weights.